ministryofjustice/opg-use-an-lpa/README.md

 Configure a [fine grained Github access token](https://github.com/settings/personal-access-tokens) and replace the placeholder in the `auth.json` file with it.
 It *only* needs public access permissions and is purely an exercise in allowing better rate limits than unauthenticated Github access allows.
+If you fail to do this step you will get an error that it cannot authenticate against github If you make a token that lacks an expiry date a similar error will occur

 ### Makefile